shoelim/shoelim.github.io/_pages/dynamai.md

 <br>

 ## Funding & Support
 We acknowledge the computational resources provided by the [National Academic Infrastructure for Supercomputing in Sweden](https://www.naiss.se/) (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725.
 We are very grateful for the funding awarded by the [Swedish Research Council](https://www.vr.se/english.html) (VR/2021-03648) and the [Wallenberg Foundations](https://www.wallenberg.org/en) (WINQ).
 <br>

 ## Contact
-For any enquiries and comments, please contact the research director (Soon Hoe Lim) via the email address: shlim AT kth DOT se.
+If you are interested in collaborating with or supporting our research, please get in touch.
+For enquiries, please contact Soon Hoe Lim at shlim AT kth DOT se.